 Eco Store have a fundraising program for their natural soaps!
 There are two types of soap and your school gets back $1 per bar.

-Gardening, composting, worm farms, recycling
+Gardening, composting, recycling

 Beautiful Bulbs – Bulb Fundraiser